AbsaOSS/pramen/README.md

    ```

 # Building the project

+The primary build tool for the project is SBT.
+Maven is used as a fallback for development only and integration with
+IDEs that have better Maven support.
+Maven builds should not be used for production builds.

+## Project structure
 Pramen consists of a few components:
 - `pramen-api` - contains traits (interfaces) for defining custom transformations, sources and sinks.
 - `pramen-core` - contains the orchestration and run logic.